Érick Valencia Salazar: Release and investigation

 After spending five years in prison, Valencia was released from Puente Grande on 29 December 2017, following Guadalajara-based federal judge Alejando Castro Peña's decision that there were violations in his due process and that there was insufficient evidence against him.
 The due process violation was made because the Army arrested Valencia inside a property without having a raid warrant.
 When testifying in court, four eye-witnesses testimonies from detainees contradicted the versions given by the Army.
 According to the Army's account, Valencia and his henchmen were armed and visible from outside the property.
-Since in flagrante delicto existed, the Army proceeded to go inside the property, where a shootout broke out that and eventually resulted in Valencia's arrest.
+Since in flagrante delicto existed, the Army proceeded to go inside the property, where a shootout broke out and eventually resulted in Valencia's arrest.
 Other eye-witness accounts, however, stated that the Army arrived at the property in multiple vehicles and entered the property to apprehend Valencia without a raid warrant.
 They said there were not armed outside, as claimed by the Army.
 The court highlighted inconsistencies among the Army versions on what occurred after Valencia was detained.
 In addition, the court stated that investigators mishandled weapons found at the crime scene by sending them to the SIEDO offices without following the appropriate procedures.

 During Valencia's trial, the PGR presented a protected witness known by his code name Wicho, who testified against Valencia.
 Wicho claimed that he met him in a meeting in 2004 in Gómez Palacios, Durango, and that Valencia was involved in organized crime.
 The court was not convinced that Wicho's accusations irrefutably proved that Valencia was guilty of the charges imposed by the PGR.
 In specific, Wicho's claim, according to the court, did not prove that Valencia was involved in organized crime and drug trafficking.
 Renato Salas Heredia, the head of Mexico's National Security Commission (CNS) (es), stated that Wicho's claim was not enough to sustain a case in Mexico's New Criminal Justice System (Spanish: Nuevo Sistema de Justicia Penal, NSJP).
 He stated that the government was training law enforcement on the new protocols and standards in order to prevent situations similar to Valencia's case.
 The court absolved Valencia from all the charges the PGR had against him.
 He was not re-arrested immediately after his release because he was not wanted by any other Mexican law enforcement agency and because there was no pending arrest warrant against him.